arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 ![Search and filter among devices](assets/search-things.png "Search and filter among devices")

-If you want to create your own tag, which you can use then as a filtering option, go to **Things** tab, click on the Thing you would like to tag and go to the Metadata tab as shown in the figure below.
+If you want to create your own tag, which you can use them as a filtering option, go to **Things** tab, click on the Thing you would like to tag and go to the Metadata tab as shown in the figure below.

 ![Thing metadata](assets/thing-metadata.png "Thing metadata").

 Click on **Add**.
 You will be asked to customize your tag through two fields:
 * **Key**.
 The Key is the filter name which you will see among the list of available filtering options.
 E.g. Location.
 * **Value**.
-Value corresponds to the specific value your tag has for that specific Thing.
+The Value corresponds to the specific value your tag has for that specific Thing.
 E.g. Rome.

 ![Customize your tag](assets/add-tag.png "Customize your tag")